Doctor insights on:

 - Can you take stool softeners while breastfeeding?

-- Can you take a laxative after blood in your stool?
+- Can you take a stool softener while pregnant?

 - Talk to a gastroenterologist online